 By lowering their prices within days of one another, the Big Three are clearly squaring off to position themselves well within the sights of enterprise data storage managers.
 It may also be a sign the cloud storage market has reached a certain level of maturity, with potential users focusing more on price than the traditional gotchas of cloud storage (security and bandwidth).

-That’s not to suggest that security and bandwidth concerns have disappeared; rather, enterprise buyers are likely getting a little
+That’s not to suggest that security and bandwidth concerns have disappeared; rather, enterprise buyers are likely getting a little more comfortable with how providers are dealing with those issues and are moving closer to adding cloud to their storage arsenals.
+So, naturally, their attention now turns to price.

 What three dominant players do pricewise is bound to affect the entire market.
 And if that means making cloud storage more accessible, that’s good news for enterprises.